The cheapest double cab pickup on the market, but not necessarily the worst

 Off-road in the SsangYong Musso

-SsangYong Musso – one diesel engine, choice of gearboxes
+SsangYong Musso – one diesel engine, manual or automatic gearbox choice

 The Musso’s 2.2-litre turbodiesel engine is SsangYong’s own design, and the same as the one in the Rexton